aleiva00/Quant-Tools/README.md

 # Quant-Tools
-Tools to deploy quant methods.
-Highly based in time-series methods.
+Personal notes on tools to deploy quant methods; main definitions and "plug and play" code.
+Mostly methods on time-series.

 - [**Volatility Modeling**](./Volatility/index.md): Volatility modelling and forecasting.